w3c/testtwf-website/docs/github-101.md

     browse them on [github.com][github] and see the full history of contributions there.

+## Configure Remote / Upstream
+Synchronizing your forked repository with the W3C repository will enable you to keep your forked local copy up-to-date with the latest commits in the W3C repository.

+1. On the command line, navigate to to the directory where your forked copy of the repository is located.

+2. Make sure that you are on the master branch.
+This will  be the case if you just forked, otherwise switch to master.

+    $ git checkout master

+3. Next, add the remote of the repository your forked.
+This assigns the original repository to a remote called "upstream"

+    If you forked the [Web Platform Tests repository][main-repo]:

+        $ git remote add upstream https://github.com/w3c/web-platform-tests.git

+    If you forked the [CSSWG-test repository][css-repo]:

+        $ git remote add upstream https://github.com/w3c/csswg-test.git

+4. To pull in changes in the original repository that are not present in your local repository first fetch them:

+        $ git fetch upstream

+    Then merge them into your local repository:

+        $ git merge upstream/master

+    For additional information, please see the [Github docs][github-fork-docs].

 ## Branch

 Now that you have everything locally, create a branch for your tests.

-In Command Prompt:
+In the command line:

-    $ git checkout -b username/topic
+    $ git checkout -b username/topic/subtopic

-_This will create a branch named_ `username/topic`
-_and immediately switch this to be your active working branch_.
+This will create a branch named_ `username/topic/subtopic` and immediately switch this to be your active working branch.

+_The branch name should be specific.
+For Example:_

+    $ git checkout -b username/flexboxtests/flex-direction-prop

 You're ready to start writing tests!
 Come back to this page you're ready to [commit][commit] them or [submit][submit] them for review.

 ## Commit